-The provisions below apply solely to the Existing NCEA Scheme and any Future NCEA Scheme in England.
+The provisions below apply solely to the existing NCEA scheme and any future NCEA scheme in England.

-- 19. Consultants will continue to have access to a national reward scheme that recognises excellence at a national or regional level. - 20.
-Apart from the arrangements set out in paragraphs 21, 22, 23 and 24 below, the Secretary of State for Health and Social Care and the DHSC will have the right, after engaging in consultation, to introduce amendments and changes to the Existing NCEA Scheme from and after 1st April 2019.

-21. Consultants who hold an Existing NCEA at any date up to 31 March 2019 will retain their Existing NCEA and the associated payment will be consolidated and pensionable, subject to the 2018 ACCEA review processes and paragraph 23 below.
+- 21. Consultants will continue to have access to a national reward scheme that recognises excellence at a national or regional level. - 22.
+Apart from the arrangements set out in paragraphs 23, 24, 25 and 26 below, the Secretary of State for Health and Social Care and the DHSC will have the right, after engaging in consultation, to introduce amendments and changes to the existing NCEA scheme from and after 1 April 2021. - 23.
+Consultants who hold an existing NCEA at any date up to 31 March 2022 will retain their existing NCEA and the associated payment will be consolidated and pensionable, subject to the 2018 ACCEA review processes and paragraph 24 below.

-Arrangements under a Future NCEA Scheme
+Arrangements under a future NCEA scheme:

-- 22. Until the NCEA scheme is reformed, the provisions set out in paragraph 8(ii) will apply to consultants who are unsuccessful in their Existing NCEA renewal application. - 23.
-The following arrangements will apply to consultants who hold Existing NCEAs and submit their first renewal application or application for a Future NCEA under a Future NCEA Scheme:
+- 24. Until the NCEA scheme is reformed, the provisions set out in paragraph 10(ii) will apply to consultants who are unsuccessful in their existing NCEA renewal application. - 25.
+The following arrangements will apply to consultants who hold existing NCEA and submit their first renewal application or application for a future NCEA under a future NCEA scheme.

-For unsuccessful applicants:
+For unsuccessful applicants.

-- a.
-If their Existing NCEA is due for renewal and their application has been unsuccessful, the consultant will revert to a Local CEA in line with a reversion process equivalent to that outlined in 8(ii). - b.
-If their Existing NCEA is not due for renewal but the consultant has submitted an application for a Future NCEA which has been unsuccessful, they retain their Existing NCEA until the next renewal is due or it lapses.
+- i. if their existing NCEA is due for renewal and their application has been unsuccessful, the consultant will revert to a local CEA in line with a reversion process equivalent to that outlined in 9(ii) - ii. if their existing NCEA is not due for renewal but the consultant has submitted an application for a future NCEA which has been unsuccessful, they retain their existing NCEA until the next renewal is due or it lapses.